lwitzani/homebridgeStatusWidget/README.md

   - Homebridge 1.1.6
   - iOS 14.2
 - if your Homebridge Config UI X is reachable and the authentication process succeeded but the further API requests take to long or fail you will get a screen similar to ![](images/unknown.jpg)
+- open a github issue if you can't figure it out what the problem is